austinibele/fullstack-terraform/README.md

 Frontend and Backend services on ECS Fargate, Load Balancers, Private Postgres RDS Instance with Bastion EC2 Instance, and CI/CD with Terraform Cloud and GitHub Actions

 # TODO
+1. Use HashiCorp Vault to store secrets (DB user and password), and use its integrations with GitHub Actions and Terraform to pull secrets dynamically. https://github.com/hashicorp/vault-action
-1. Allow AWS to "manage_master_user_password" for RDS instance.
+2. Allow AWS to "manage_master_user_password" for RDS instance.
 We should have multiple DB users for different tasks. https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/

-# Keep Secrets in separate tfvars file
+# Current Configuration: Keep secrets in separate tfvars file
 1. This file should not be commited to github
-2. It is better use a encrypted secrets manager
+2. It is better use a encrypted secrets manager (see TODO [should use HashiCorp Vault])

 ```
 cd infra